KohaILS/koha-manual-zh-cn/source/administration.rst

    -  Match points are set up to determine what fields to match on

-   -  'Search index' can be found by looking at the ccl.properties file on your system which tells the zebra indexing what data to search for in the MARC data".
-Or you can review the index for standard index names used. :ref:`Koha Search Indexes`
+   -  'Search index' can be found by looking at the index configuration on your system.
+For Zebra you might find the right index names in your ccl.properties file.
+You can also find useful information in the :ref:`Koha Search Indexes` chapter of this manual.

    -  'Score' - The number of 'points' a match on this field is worth.
-      If the sum of each score is greater than the match threshold, the incoming record is a match to the existing record
+      If the sum of each score is equal or greater than the match threshold, the incoming record is a match to the existing record.

-   -  Enter the MARC tag you want to match on in the 'Tag' field
+   -  Enter the MARC tag you want to match on in the 'Tag' field.

-   -  Enter the MARC tag subfield you want to match on in the 'Subfields' field
+   -  Enter the MARC tag subfield you want to match on in the 'Subfields' field.
+For matching on controlfields like 001 the subfields input field can be left empty.

    -  'Offset' - For use with control fields, 001-009

    -  'Length' - For use with control fields, 001-009

-   -  Koha only has one 'Normalization rule' that removes extra characters such as commas and semicolons.
-The value you enter in this field is irrelevant to the normalization process.

-   -  'Required match checks' - ??
+   -  There are currently several options for 'Normalization rules':

+      - None - no normalization rule will be applied

+      - Remove spaces

+      - Uppercase

+      - Lowercase

+      - Legacy default - this option was added to maintain the behaviour form before the other normalization rules became available.

+      - ISBN - using this option will improve matching on ISBN.
+If your incoming records ISBN fields contain extra text, like '9780670026623 (alk. paper)', they will still match correctly.

+   -  'Required match checks' - While match points work on the search index, match checks work directly on the data and can be used as the matching criteria instead of the match points or in addition to them to confirm true matches.

 .. _sample-bibliographic-record-matching-rule-control-number-label: